carlmylo/rpcs3guidetesting/instruments/misc/mididrums.md

 `Midi CC invert threshold: false` = Inverts the range for the hi-hat pedal, mentioned above.

 #### Remapping
-If your drum kits have incompatible mapping, you can remap using `Midi id to note override: ""` with the corrected notes.
+If your MIDI Drum Kit has incompatible mapping, you can remap using `Midi id to note override: ""` with the corrected notes.
 * To do this:
 	* Go to [MIDI Monitor](https://www.midimonitor.com/)
 	* Play the pad you want to replace to find its MIDI Note number ("Note #[number]").